Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 [normalizes](https://www.elastic.co/guide/en/ecs/current/ecs-process.html#field-process-command-line)
 the `CommandLine` field to `process.command_line` in the ECS Schema.

-Therefore `Sigma` uses a target specific translation between abstract Sigma fields to the actual field in the event record in the target SIEM.
+Therefore `Sigma` uses a target-specific translation between abstract Sigma fields to the actual field in the event record in the target SIEM.
 This translation is called `Field Mapping` and depends on the target detection stack used and its event normalization (and to some